Web-Dev-Uni-Tutorials/functional-programming/notes.md

 welcomeFred(); //Hello Fred
 ```

 Each time the *getWelcomeFnc* is called the variable *name* is assigned a different value, first 'Matthew' and then 'fred'.
 Importantly, each time we call *getWelcomeFnc* a new instance of the variable *name* is created i.e. we don't replace an existing value.
 The returned function has access to a specific instance of the variable *name*.
-This is 'Matthew' for *welcomeMatthew* and 'Fred' for *welcomeFred*.
+This is 'Matthew' for *welcome Matthew* and 'Fred' for *welcome Fred*.
 Here's a really common use case for closures.

 ### Closures - Associating data with dynamically generated elements
-In a front-end web applications, there is often a requirement to dynamically generate HTML elements from an array of data.
+In front-end web applications there is often a requirement to dynamically generate HTML elements from an array of data.
 Here's an example.

 ```javascript
 const students=[